surfer190/fixes/docs/openwrt/mikrotik-hap-ac2.md

 > remember to [store your RouterOS license](https://openwrt.org/toh/mikrotik/common#saving_mikrotik_routerboard_license_key_using_winbox_and_windows)

 If the default gateway of the device is `192.168.101.1` it may be preconfigured.
-In which case you should [reset it as described inthis video](https://www.youtube.com/watch?v=OjLNA84ogUM&ab_channel=AtomicAccess)
+In which case you should [reset it as described in this video](https://www.youtube.com/watch?v=OjLNA84ogUM&ab_channel=AtomicAccess)

 The simplified version is: